crcn/crowbar.js/README.md

 [![Testling](https://ci.testling.com/classdojo/crowbar.js.png)](https://ci.testling.com/classdojo/crowbar.js)

-Kubrik is a flexible routing system inspired by [express](http://expressjs.com/), and [director](https://github.com/flatiron/director).
+Crowbar is a flexible routing system inspired by [express](http://expressjs.com/), and [director](https://github.com/flatiron/director).
 It's built specifically for the browser, but it can also be used for other platforms such as node, or any mobile platform.

 ### Features